V-Rally 2: Development

 Interviewed by Official Dreamcast Magazine producer Oliver Raffard said that the development team were inspired by "GP1 for the sensation [of driving], the realism and the choice of tunings; Out Run for the fun and arcade spirit; and Rally Masters for the handling".
+The game was originally planned for release as a Nintendo 64 title, but was cancelled during the early development phases of the game and was never officially announced.
+Robert Reid, co-driver of Richard Burns in the 1999 WRC season is mentioned in the credits, but is not explicitly credited as providing the voice in the English version.